Close the left navigation

 Program Description

-The Atlantic Center for Occupational Health and Safety Training (Atlantic Center) has a long history of effective training that meets the requirements of the Occupational Safety and Health Administration Hazardous Waste Operations and Emergency Response (HAZWOPER) standard, providing hazardous materials knowledge and skills to more than 450,000 workers since 1987.
+The Atlantic Center for Occupational Health and Safety Training (Atlantic COHST) has a long history of effective training that meets the requirements of the Occupational Safety and Health Administration Hazardous Waste Operations and Emergency Response (HAZWOPER) standard, providing 5.2 million contact hours of hazardous materials knowledge and skills to more than 510,000 workers since 1987.

-The Atlantic Center will train workers about safety issues during cleanup of hazardous waste sites; issues related to generation, treatment, and storage of hazardous materials; and emergency response.
-The courses develop competency in workers to critically analyze dangerous situations, and enable them to identify safe work practices.
-Key principals of adult education are incorporated into the training, and training courses are developed to include peer learning, hands-on activities, and development of critical thinking skills.
-The Center has a robust evaluation plan, and will continue to expand the types of data collected on impact of training on workplace practice, as well as how training can more effectively influence workplace safety culture.
+The Atlantic COHST will train workers about safety issues during cleanup of hazardous waste sites; issues related to generation, treatment, and storage of hazardous materials; and disaster preparedness and emergency response.
+The courses develop competency in workers to help them critically analyze dangerous situations and identify safe work practices to make workplaces safer.
+Key principles of adult education are incorporated into the training, and training courses are developed to include peer learning, hands-on activities, and development of critical thinking skills.
+The Center has a robust evaluation plan and will continue to expand the types of data collected on impact of training on workplace practice, as well as how training can more effectively influence workplace safety culture.

 Hazardous Waste Worker Training Program (HWWTP)

-The focus of the HWWTP is to provide comprehensive training for workers who clean up hazardous waste sites; are involved in the generation, treatment, and storage of hazardous materials; and respond to transportation and other emergencies.
+The focus of the HWWTP is to provide core hazardous waste and emergency response training for workers who clean up hazardous waste sites; are involved in the generation, treatment, and storage of hazardous materials; and respond to transportation and other emergencies.

 Environmental Career Worker Training Program (ECWTP)

-The ECWTP will use focused strategies to recruit, train, and employ underserved residents living in New York City, New York, and Essex and Hudson counties in New Jersey for construction and environmental remediation work.
-The Center has long-term, effective partnerships in minority and underserved communities that help reinforce occupational health and worker education, and mitigate health disparities at the community level.
-The Center includes training in environmental justice, health and safety, and life skills, preparing trainees for a career in the environmental industry.
+The ECWTP will utilize focused strategies to recruit, train, and employ individuals living in New York City, New York, and New Jersey for jobs in construction, environmental remediation, and community health.
+The Center has long-term, effective partnerships in unemployed and under-employed communities that help reinforce occupational health and worker education and mitigate health outcomes at the community level.
+The Center includes training in environmental issues, health and safety, and life skills, preparing trainees for a career in the environmental industry.

 HAZMAT Disaster Preparedness Training Program (HDPTP)

-The HDPTP enhances the safety and health of current hazardous materials workers and chemical responders by delivering training to workers responding to disasters.
+The HDPTP enhances the safety and health of current hazardous materials workers, chemical responders, and disaster volunteers by delivering training to workers responding to disasters.
 These courses focus on prevention and preparedness so that disaster response personnel are aware of safety and health hazards and mitigation techniques before they initiate a disaster response.

 Project Duration